evelyntc/Dropbox_assessment/README.md

 ## 🖼 Executive Slide

-The `presentation_slide.pptx` file summarizes the most important findings from the analysis.
+The `Dropbox- Customer Support Analysis.pdf` file summarizes the most important findings from the analysis.
 It includes:

 * A high-level insight or recommendation
-* Visuals or KPIs from the dashboard
+* Visuals and KPIs from the dashboard
 * Context for decision-makers

 ## ✅ How to Use